Muir Woods National Monument

 Although Muir Woods has clearly defined boundaries, it borders other major California parks.
 Some trails from other parks run through Muir Woods and continue on the other side, although they typically involve steep climbs to reach the area.
 The major trails are not secured by gates.

 Insiders Tip: On this page (and on our collection of Muir Woods topic pages) we give you a thorough introduction to prepare for your visit to Muir Woods.
 If you’re looking for an entire book about Muir Woods, I think the best guidebook to visiting Muir Woods is still the one written by Sausalito’s Susan Frank and illustrated by her late husband, the celebrated local cartoonist Phil Frank.
-Redwoods live to be hundreds of years old, and almost all of what Susan wrote in 1999 is fresh and accurate tioday when it comes to this wonderful forest.
-A few details like ticket prices are out of date, but this does not interfere with all the great learning you’ll get from this volume, and Susan is a treasured part of the Sausalito community.
+Redwoods live to be hundreds of years old, and much of what Susan wrote in 1999 — apart from the new 2018 reservation system — is fresh and accurate today when it comes to this wonderful forest, and Susan is a treasured part of the Sausalito community.

 Muir Woods Webcam

 There are no webcams inside the Park, but this KGO-TV webcam on a ridge above Muir Woods will give you a feel for the local weather.

 What Can I Bring and What Can We Do (and Not Do) There?

 You can get married in Muir Woods, but you need to make arrangements well in advance and follow some guidelines.